angular/components/src/cdk/testing/testing.md

 #### Working with `TestElement` instances

-The various methods described above for finding elements all return a `TestElement` class.
+The locator methods described above all return a `TestElement` instance.
 `TestElement` offers a number of methods to interact with the underlying DOM:

 | Method | Description |